BernzSed/axios-isomorphic-push/readme.md

 By running client-side code on the server first, we can find out exactly what API requests the client will make, and make those requests on the server first.

-### About push promises:
+### About server push:
-Push promises are a feature of HTTP/2.
-When serving a webpage, the server can also promise to send other related files (like css, js, images, or even api calls), so the client doesn't have to request them.
+When serving a webpage over HTTP/2, the server can also promise to send other related files (like css, js, images, or even api calls), so the client doesn't have to request them.
 [More info](https://en.wikipedia.org/wiki/HTTP/2_Server_Push)

+## Installation

+`npm i --save axios-push`

 ## Usage

-`import prepareAxios from 'axios-push'`.
+`import prepareAxios from 'axios-push';`

 Call it just before server-side rendering.
 The function takes two arguments: